Hamburger Icon

 DAST Scanner Comparison

-When using StackHawk for application security testing, the scans that are run are ultimately simply running ZAP.
-You can ensure that you have a trusted scanner with an ever improving suite of security tests.
-In addition to that, however, StackHawk provides a few key benefits:
+When using StackHawk for application security testing, you can ensure that you have a trusted scanner with an ever-improving suite of security tests.
+In addition to that, StackHawk provides additional key benefits:

-• Scanner Performance: As big believers in automated DAST in CI/CD, StackHawk knows that your security tests must be highly performant.
-StackHawk has optimized ZAP’s performance to ensure that tests run quickly and successfully every time.
+• Scanner Performance: StackHawk has optimized ZAP’s performance to ensure that tests run quickly and successfully every time.
+As big believers in automated DAST in CI/CD, StackHawk knows that your security tests must be highly performant and has done the leg work for you.

 Automating DAST in CI/CD